scylladb/scylladb/docs/README.md

 make -h
 ```

-#### Fedora 29/Debian-based Linux Distributions
+#### Linux Distributions

-Building the user docs should work out of the box.
+Building the user docs should work out of the box  on most Linux distributions.

 #### Windows

-Use "Bash on Ubuntu on Windows" for the same tools and capabilities as on a debian-based Linux.
+Use "Bash on Ubuntu on Windows" for the same tools and capabilities as on Linux distributions.

 Note: livereload seems not to be working on Windows.